swift-server/swift-aws-lambda-runtime/Examples/StreamingFromEvent/README.md

 # Streaming Codable Lambda function

-This example demonstrates how to use the new `StreamingLambdaHandlerWithEvent` protocol to create Lambda functions that:
+This example demonstrates how to use the `StreamingLambdaHandlerWithEvent` protocol to create Lambda functions that:

 1. **Receive JSON input**: Automatically decode JSON events into Swift structs
 2. **Stream responses**: Send data incrementally as it becomes available
 3. **Execute background work**: Perform additional processing after the response is sent

-The example uses the new streaming codable interface that combines the benefits of:
+The example uses the streaming codable interface that combines the benefits of:
 - Type-safe JSON input decoding (like regular `LambdaHandler`)
 - Response streaming capabilities (like `StreamingLambdaHandler`)
 - Background work execution after response completion